 Oil-Based Polyurethane Coating

-Oil-based polyurethane coats are a great option to achieve a strong and long-lasting polyurethane finish on wooden surfaces.
+Oil-based polyurethane has been my go-to for a robust and enduring finish on wood surfaces.
 Once it has cured, it can resist all kinds of damage.
 It provides thick coats hence you will need to apply fewer coats.

 Once it is dry, it can also add warmth to the wood with its amber-like hue.
 Oil-based stain provides a protective coat on a wooden surface with its slow-drying process.
 However, if you want your project to dry faster, applying oil-based polyurethane is not suitable for it.